jesogon/balearic-mhws-study/README.md

 ## What is in here?

  - `Codigos/` :
     Code used to compute MHW metrics and produce figures from them.

  - `Datos/` :
     Data used by the code (namely, temperature and bathymetry data).
+Those files are not included to the GitHub repository.

  - `Documentos/` :
     Folder containing the original master thesis report and presentation using the code herein.

 ## How should this code be runned?